 Buyer persona ✔

 Producing the content!

 As much as I’d love to say that you could write 500 word articles and call it a day, it’s far from the truth.

-Like I spoke about in my article on the best blog post length, studies have shown the #1 result on Google ranges from 1,890 to 2,450 words long.
+As I spoke about in my article on the best blog post length, studies have shown the #1 result on Google ranges from 1,890 to 2,450 words long.

-A.K.A long form content is the king right now.
+A.K.A long-form content is the king right now.

 Writing 2,000 words can give you flashbacks of chugging coffee while doing a college essay, but it doesn’t have to be so daunting.

 I suggest that you take the following steps:

 - Create an outline for the article.
 Map out the major points and sub-points you’d like to cover before writing.
 This prevents writer’s block.

 - Research SEO keywords beforehand to include in the article, so you don’t have to do it during writing.